btknzn/RelayRacingCode/README.md

 Implemented the code for A* algorithm and PID controller for movement module.
 Used RaspberryPi for our Brain module.
 Used OrangePi Zero for our Movement module.

+FOR MORE INFORMATİON, please READ PDF DATA AND LOOK TO POSTER.